18F/handbook/docs/01-welcome-to-civicactions/training/orientation-meetings.md

     * If you're an Engineer: CA > Delivery > Engineering
     * If you're a PM: CA > Delivery > Project Management
     * Enter a description like the above examples in the task description that includes the word "onboarding"
-* Logging Meetings as an Engineer / PM
-    * If you're an Engineer: CA > Delivery > Engineering
-    * If you're a PM : CA > Delivery > Project Management

 ### Communication Tools